 Owen is from Donegal.
 He is a graduate of University College Dublin with a BA in History and Politics and an MA in Politics.
 He is a father of two.
+University of Galway Honorary Conferrings

 Paul Yock, MD Doctor of Science (DSc) honoris causa